Pak Yong-il

-Pak Yong-il (Korean: 박용일; 1966 – September 2022) was a North Korean politician, who served as chairman of the Central Committee of the Korean Social Democratic Party as of 28 August 2019 and vice chairman of the Standing Committee of the Supreme People's Assembly.
+Pak Yong-il (Korean: 박용일; 1966 – 18 September 2022) was a North Korean politician, who served as chairman of the Central Committee of the Korean Social Democratic Party as of 28 August 2019 and vice chairman of the Standing Committee of the Supreme People's Assembly.

+Early life and career

 Pak Yong-il was born in North Korea in 1966.
-He attended Kim Il-sung University.
+He attended Kim Il Sung University.

 Pak Yong-il became a member of the Peace and Unity Committee, and later became Deputy Chairman of the Peace and Unity Committee in March 2018.
 He became a member of the Central Committee of the Korean Red Cross in August 2006.
 He took part in negotiations of the Korean Red Cross representing North Korea.
 He succeeded Kim Yong-dae as the chairman of the Central Committee of the Social Democratic Party of Korea and Vice President of the Presidium of the Supreme People's Assembly on 28 August 2019.

-On 20 September 2022, North Korean state media reported that leader Kim Jong-un sent a wreath the day before to express condolences over Pak Yong-il's death.
+Pak died on 18 September 2022.
+On 20 September 2022, North Korean state media reported that leader Kim Jong Un sent a wreath the day before to express condolences over Pak Yong-il's death.